 - John Bellows did apologize—but not to Mayor Halverson or any of the women who spoke.
 He apologized to resident Jay DeLaRosby for telling him to “shut up” at the previous meeting.
 Bellows went on to explain sexism to the gathered women and insist that his actions had not been sexist, while calling out specific women in the audience.

-- Anthony Fernandez was not present for the meeting.
+- Anthony Fernandez was not present for the meeting (though you can read about his shifting stories).

 - Both Dave Napier and Dick Vitelli had voted in favor of Mayor Halverson’s appointment and defended her during the April 23 meeting.
 Both expressed their thanks to the crowd.